Class for dietician students: Literature, fun stuff and further recommendations

 Katherine Saunders: Why your body fights weight loss | TED Talk (added 2025)

-Dr Jason Fung on calories (miniseries three parts: Does calorie counting work (1), Stop counting calories (2), A calorie is not a calorie (3) – view together with Dr Sarah Aamodt’s TED talk Why dieting usually doesn’t work ).
+Dr Jason Fung on calories (The truth about calories (1), Stop counting calories (2)) – view together with Dr Sarah Aamodt’s TED talk Why dieting usually doesn’t work ).
 You can also just type in Jason Fung – Youtube into your browser and his videos pop up.

 A Nutrition Questionaire for students at the University of Kennesaw (I can no longer find the questionaire, but I will keep the link to the University for the time being.)